Our meditation practice shows us radical enoughness. We have all we need to lead a fulfilling life now. If you can breathe, you can be mindful.

 This marvelous discovery prompted former Google engineer Chade-Meng Tan to pen his bestselling book “Joy on Demand.”

-This week let’s explore some implications of this discovery, specifically regarding trust, courage, compassion and the attitude of gratefulness.
+Let’s explore some implications of this discovery, specifically regarding trust, courage, compassion and the attitude of gratefulness.
 These qualities add richness and depth, transforming this well-being into a truly spiritual endowment.

 During a talk he was giving on “grateful living”, David Steindl-Rast, a Catholic Benedictine monk, was asked by an audience member how she could possibly feel grateful after just being laid off from her job, and feeling overwhelmed at how she can continue to care for her sick father, and help one of her kids who is in trouble with the law?